vanviegen/warpsocket/README.md

 - WebSocket connections are accepted and managed by WSBroker's multi-threaded Rust code.
 - Incoming WebSocket messages (and other events) are handed off to JavaScript callback methods, allowing you to write application logic.
-- Your application logic can call WBroker functions for:
+- Your application logic can call WSBroker functions for:
   - Sending messages to specific WebSocket connections.
   - Subscribing connections to named channels.
+  - Broadcasting messages to these named channels.
   - Attaching a token (meta information) to a connection.
-  - Broadcasting to these named channels.
-- JavaScript callbacks can be load-balanced across multiple worker threads.
+- JavaScript callbacks are load-balanced across multiple JavaScript worker threads.

 So what WSBroker buys you compared to the standard Node.js WebSocket library (`ws`):
 - More performant and memory efficient connection handling.
 - Multi-threading, while still allowing you to efficiently send/broadcast to any WebSocket connection.
+- A ready-made channel system for broadcasting messages to multiple subscribers.

 ## Quick Start